Edward Hamlin (fiction writer)

 Edward Hamlin (born 1959) is an American fiction writer and composer of music for acoustic guitar.

 Biography

 A New York native, Hamlin spent his formative years in Chicago, Illinois and currently resides outside Boulder, Colorado.
-He received an A.B. with Special Honors from the University of Chicago in 1981 and was inducted into the Phi Beta Kappa Society in 1980.
+He received an A.B. with Special Honors from the University of Chicago in 1981 and was inducted into Phi Beta Kappa society in 1980.
 Hamlin did graduate work toward a PhD in Buddhist Studies at the University of Michigan from 1983 to 1984.